Admission Criteria 2020

 - The school determines admission in the order of priority set out below:

+i.
 Looked after children and previously looked after children (note A) who have passed the selection tests.

-- Children who have a statement of special educational needs or EHCP (note B) in which the school is specifically named.
+ii.
+Children who have a statement of special educational needs or EHCP (note B) in which the school is specifically named.
 If the child passes the selection tests, the school and the Local Authority have a duty to admit the child.

-- Children whose normal/habitual place of residence (as assessed in the terms provided, annually, in the Southend Local Authority secondary admissions booklet) lies within the priority area postcode areas SS0, SS1, SS2, SS3, SS4, SS5, SS6, SS7, SS8 and SS9, subject to their passing the selection tests.
+iii.
+Children whose normal/habitual place of residence (as assessed in the terms provided, annually, in the Southend Local Authority secondary admissions booklet) lies within the priority area postcode areas SS0, SS1, SS2, SS3, SS4, SS5, SS6, SS7, SS8 and SS9, subject to their passing the selection tests.
 A local quota of up to 80% of the published admissions number (PAN) is reserved at this school for children in this category (147).
-Up to 10% of this quota (15 out of 147) is designated for other children from within the priority area who are entitled to 'preferential consideration' (see notes).
+Up to 10% of this quota (15 out of 147) is designated for other children from within the priority area who are entitled to 'preferential consideration' (see note A).

 First, the 10% of places designated for 'preferential consideration' (see notes) from within the priority area are allocated, in rank order of marks, to those exceeding the pass mark: candidates who score higher marks will be allocated places before those who pass at a lower level.
 Then, the remaining places within the quota are allocated, in rank order of marks, to any applicants from within the priority area who have exceeded the pass mark: candidates who score higher marks will be allocated places before those who pass at a lower level.
 The school is 'full' in this category when the quota has been reached, or when there are no more candidates from within the priority area who have passed and have listed the school as a preference, or the total PAN has been reached.

-- Children whose normal/habitual place of residence (as assessed in the terms provided, annually, in the Southend Local Authority secondary admissions booklet) lies outside the postcode areas SS0, SS1, SS2, SS3, SS4, SS5, SS6, SS7, SS8 and SS9, subject to their passing the selection tests.
-Up to 10% of the places remaining after the full local quota has been deducted from the PAN (4 out of 37), is designated for other children from outside the priority area who are entitled to 'preferential consideration' (see notes).
+iv.
+Children whose normal/habitual place of residence (as assessed in the terms provided, annually, in the Southend Local Authority secondary admissions booklet) lies outside the postcode areas SS0, SS1, SS2, SS3, SS4, SS5, SS6, SS7, SS8 and SS9, subject to their passing the selection tests.
+Up to 10% of the places remaining after the full local quota has been deducted from the PAN (4 out of 37), is designated for other children from outside the priority area who are entitled to 'preferential consideration' (see note A).

 First the 10% of places designated for 'preferential consideration' (see notes) from outside the priority area are allocated, in rank order of marks, to those exceeding the pass mark: candidates who score higher marks will be allocated places before those who pass at a lower level.
 Then, all remaining places are allocated, in rank order of marks, to any applicants from outside the priority area who have exceeded the pass mark: candidates who score higher marks will be allocated places before those who pass at a lower level.
 Places will be offered until the total PAN has been reached.